ErpNetDocs/tech/whats-new/v26-2/desktop-client/index.md

 When you select a Product group in a form (e.g. Requisition, panels "Order by list" and "Available products"), the selected value can now be _saved in the form view_.
 The next time you open the form, the same Product group will be preselected and the product list will already be filtered accordingly.

-👉 Saves time when working repeatedly with the same product group 👉 Reduces repetitive filtering actions
+👉 Saves time when working repeatedly with the same product group <br>
+👉 Reduces repetitive filtering actions<br>
 👉 Improves efficiency when creating new requisitions from scratch

 ![picture](pictures/PG.png)